adaptris/interlok-docs/docs/pages/ui/ui-config-project.md

 For instance to have all the workflows in a folder named 'workflows' you can do *workflows/workflow*.
 (Only forward slashes '/' are allowed)

 Since 3.9.3 If "Use unique id instead of index" is enabled, this option will append the component unique id, if it exists, to the file name.
+Since 4.0.0 Deprecated as X-Includes is no longer recommended for Interlok configurations.

 ### Variables Tab ###